How to Build a Business App Like Indeed Job Search?

 12. Get Google Maps SDKs/APIs

-Your Indeed-like app will need to incorporate location information.
+Your business app like Indeed will need to incorporate location information.
 “Google Maps Platform” is an excellent choice for this.
 The following information is useful in this regard:

 - Google Maps SDKs/APIs cover your entire gamut of development requirements for this type of project.